-Growing up, we seldom were treated to a fast food dinner.
+Growing up, we were seldom treated to a fast-food dinner.
 What a tortured childhood.
-My mom did succumb every now to our pleas and would send my dad out for carry out Kentucky Fried Chicken.
-She adored the KFC coleslaw recipe.
+My mom did succumb every now to our pleas and would send my dad for carryout Kentucky Fried Chicken.
+Though she enjoyed their chicken, her ulterior motive was to indulge in their refreshing cabbage salad!

 When one of my foodie friends shared this copycat KFC coleslaw recipe, I thought of my sweet mom and all the amazing non-fast food recipes she’s shared with me over the years.
 More commonly seen as a summer side salad for picnics or the topper for a pulled pork sandwich, there is no reason to wait until July to put this best coleslaw recipe on your menu.